jandie1505/HealthManager2/README.md

 | %healthmanager_godmode% | Player Godmode State (On/Off)  |
 | %healthmanager_saturationmode% | Player Saturationmode State (On/Off)  |

+PlaceholderAPI must be installed to use these feature.

 The content of the placeholder can be changed in the config.
 ## Config
 The config.yml is located in the Folder <Plugins Folder>/HealthManager2/config.yml.